smirarab/sepp/README.UPP.md

 The main outputs of UPP are two alignment files, <prefix>_alignment.fasta and <prefix>_alignment_masked.fasta.
 The  <prefix>_alignment.fasta file is the alignment of the unaligned sequences.
 The <prefix>_alignment_masked.fasta is the masked alignment file; non-homologous sites in the query set are removed.

-The secondary outputs are the backbone alignment and tree (always named as pasta.fasta and pasta.fasttree).
+The secondary outputs are the backbone alignment and tree (always named as pasta.fasta and pasta.fasttree) and the list of insertion columns (named _insertion_columns.txt).

 Sample configuration files and input files can be found under test/unittest/data/upp/.
 Change to that directory to run UPP on the sample files.
 To run UPP(Fast) on a small test example with 1,000 sequences, run the following command from the test/unittest/data/upp/ directory: